m-s-grab/crowdfunding_research/README.md

 1. Install requirements:
 <pre>pip install -r requirements.txt</pre>

-2. Then start by running
+2. Then start by running "0.Cleaning_and_preparing.py"
-python 0.Cleaning_and_preparing.py
 This script will:
--Merge CSV files from the /data folder into a single file.
+- Merge CSV files from the /data folder into a single file.
--Filter only campaigns from the "Tabletop Games" category.
+- Filter only campaigns from the "Tabletop Games" category.
--Perform data cleaning:
+- Perform data cleaning:
-  -Remove duplicates (keeping the most up-to-date records).
+  - Remove duplicates (keeping the most up-to-date records).
-  -Remove campaigns with non-English blurbs.
+  - Remove campaigns with non-English blurbs.
--Apply other necessary preprocessing steps.
+- Apply other necessary preprocessing steps.

 **Research Hypotheses**
 The hypotheses were formulated based on a thorough review of the literature on crowdfunding campaign success factors: